ccammack/ccammack.com/content/post/install-ubuntu-server-and-samba-on-the-odroid-hc1.md

 ---

-The [ODROID-HC1](https://www.hardkernel.com/shop/odroid-hc1-home-cloud-one/) is a simplified version of the [ODROID-XU4](https://www.hardkernel.com/shop/odroid-xu4-special-price/) single-board computer that been designed for use as a small headless server.
+The [ODROID-HC1](https://www.hardkernel.com/shop/odroid-hc1-home-cloud-one/) is a simplified version of the [ODROID-XU4](https://www.hardkernel.com/shop/odroid-xu4-special-price/) single-board computer that has been designed for use as a small headless server.
 It includes a built-in SATA connector and comes mounted in a stackable aluminum frame that acts both as a heat sink for the CPU and as a mount point for a 2.5" hard drive or SSD.

 <!--more-->